Tillered Docs

 --priority 100

-# General route (lower priority)
+# General route (lower priority: higher value)

 arctic routes add --service SERVICE_ID \